Mastering the MySQL UPDATE Statement: Syntax, Examples, and Best Practices

 All rows in the table will be updated, which can lead to irreversible data changes if not backed up.

-to modify records based on related data from another table.
+Yes, you can use JOIN in an UPDATE to modify records based on related data from another table.

-clause to preview affected rows before executing the update.
+Use a SELECT with the same WHERE clause to preview affected rows before executing the update.

 We are Leapcell, your top choice for hosting backend projects.